-- A. College transcript showing highest degree earned. - If no degree has been earned, submit most recent college transcript. - If no previous college experience, submit high school transcript. - A certified literal translation in the original format is required if documents are not issued in English. - ECC Enrollment: No transcripts are required - B. Copy of the following documents.
-Please both front and back of cards: - I. Legal Photo ID.
+- A. College transcript showing highest degree earned. - If no degree has been earned, submit most recent college transcript. - If no previous college experience, submit high school transcript. - A certified literal translation in the original format is required if documents are not issued in English. - ECC Enrollment: No transcripts are required - B. Copies of the following documents, including front and back sides: - I. Legal Photo ID.
 Accepted ID: driver license, state-issued ID, passport - II.
 Social Security card (if any) - III.
-Permanent Resident card (if applicable) - 2.
-Application fee \$50 Domestic Application \$100 International Application - 3.
-Official Documentation
+Permanent Resident card (if applicable) - Application fee \$50 Domestic Application

+\$100 International Application